How to Build a Murphy Bed that Easily Transforms into a Desk

 Cut the Parts

-Most of the parts are simple plywood rectangles.
+Most of the parts of this project are simple plywood rectangles.
 But the sides and bed ends have inside corners, requiring stopped cuts.
 To make these cuts, mark out the cutting lines on plywood.
 Cut close to the corners using a circular saw with a cutting guide.
 Finish the cuts with a handsaw, then smooth the cuts with a file or sanding block.
-Here's how to build a circular saw cutting guide.

 Apply the Edging